polterguy/magic.node/README.md

 create a textual string representations of graph objects easily transformed to its relational graph object syntax, and vice versa.
 This allows you to easily declaratively create execution trees using a format similar to YAML, for then to access every individual node, its value, name and children, from your C#, CLR code, or Hyperlambda.
+For the record, Hyperlambda is _much_ easier to understand than YAML.

 It is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with Magic Signals and Magic Lambda.
 Below is a small